Idƴl Documentation

 Difference from catch

-Fires when expression is a live trigger instance emits a named event
+Fires when expression is a live trigger emitted signal is truthy (or ::end on stop)

-Guard value type (trigger/rest) event name from emit
+Guard value type (trigger/rest) event name from emit, or built-in end

 Repeats every trigger tick once — deactivated after first fire